 In this paper, we have designed a robust and scalable geographic multicast protocol RSGM for MANET.
 In RSGM, stateless virtual transmission structures are used for simple management and robust forwarding.
 Both data packets and control messages are transmitted along efficient tree-like paths without the need of explicitly creating and maintaining a tree structure.
 Scalable membership management is achieved through a virtual-zone-based two-tier infrastructure.
 A Source Home is defined to track the locations and addresses of the multicast sources to avoid the periodic network-wide flooding of source information, and the location service for group members is combined with the membership management to avoid the use of an outside location server.
-The position information is used in RSGM to guide the zone structure building, membership management, and packet forwarding, which reduces the maintenance overhead and leads to more robust multicast forwarding when the topology changes.
-We have also handled the empty-zone problem which is challenging for the zone-based protocols.
+The position information is used in RSGM to guide the zone structure building, membership management and packet forwarding, which reduces the maintenance overhead and leads to more robust multicast forwarding when the topology changes.
+We have also handled the empty zone problem which is challenging for the zone-based protocols.

-We quantitatively analyze the control overhead of the proposed RSGM protocol, and our analysis results indicate that the per-node cost of RSGM keeps relatively constant with respect to network size and group size.
+We quantitatively analyze the control overhead of the proposed RSGM protocol and our analysis results indicate that the per-node cost of RSGM keeps relatively constant with respect to network size and group size.
 We have performed extensive simulations to evaluate the performance of RSGM.
-Our results demonstrate that RSGM not only outperforms the existing geographic multicast protocol SPBM and widely used multicast protocol ODMRP but can also scale to a large group size, large number of groups, and large network size.
+Our results demonstrate that RSGM not only outperforms the existing geographic multicast protocol SPBM and widely-used multicast protocol ODMRP but can also scale to a large group size, large number of groups, and large network size.
 To be more specific, RSGM has much higher packet delivery ratio than SPBM and ODMRP under different moving speeds, node densities, group sizes, number of groups, and network sizes.
 The difference becomes more evident as the moving speed increases.
-For example, at the speed of 40 m/s, the delivery ratio of RSGM is about 20 percent higher than that of SPBM, and 40 percent higher than that of ODMRP.
+For example, at the speed of 40 m/s, the delivery ratio of RSGM is about 20% higher than that of SPBM, and 40% higher than that of ODMRP.

-RSGM scales well with the group size, and achieves more than 98 percent delivery ratio under all the group sizes studied.
-On the other hand, the delivery ratios of SPBM and ODMRP drop significantly when there is a large number of group in the network or when the network size is large.
-For example, when there are 15 groups, the delivery ratio of RSGM is more than 40 percent higher than that of SPBM and ODMRP.
-For a network size of $3,300 \text{ m} \times 3,300 \text{ m}$, the delivery ratio of RSGM is about 40 percent larger than that of SPBM, and 90 percent higher than that of ODMRP, and the delivery ratio of RSGM triples that of ODMRP when the network size reaches $4,800 \text{ m} \times 4,800 \text{ m}$.
-In almost all the simulation scenarios, RSGM has the lowest control overhead with the support of virtual-zone-based hierarchical membership management, virtual trees for message transmissions, and Source Home for source tracking.
-Due to the use of hierarchical structure, the average end-to-end path lengths of both SPBM and RSGM are higher than that of ODMRP, with the path length of SBMP much longer than RSGM.
+RSGM scales well with the group size, and achieves more than 98% delivery ratio under all the group sizes studied.
+On the other hand, the delivery ratios of SPBM and ODMRP drop significantly when there is a large number of groups in the network or when the network size is large.
+For example, when there are 15 groups, the delivery ratio of RSGM is more than 40% higher than that of SPBM and ODMRP.
+For a network size of 3300 m x 3300 m, the delivery ratio of RSGM is about 40% larger than that of SPBM, and 90% higher than that of ODMRP, and the delivery ratio of RSGM triples that of ODMRP when the network size reaches 4800 m x 4800 m.
+In almost all the simulation scenarios, RSGM has the lowest control overhead with the support of virtual-zonebased hierarchical membership management, virtual trees for message transmissions, and Source Home for source tracking.
+Due to the use of hierarchical structure, the average endto-end path lengths of both SPBM and RSGM are higher than that of ODMRP, with the path length of SBMP much longer than RSGM.
 The shorter path length of ODMRP is also due to the higher dropping probability a packet experiences when passing though a longer path.
 Our studies indicate that geometric information and virtual infrastructures can be used together to achieve much more reliable and scalable multicast packet delivery in the presence of constant topology change of MANET.